Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Experiment Results

 To assess the effectiveness of our Fed-Listing attack, we compare it against three baselines.
 The first one is random guessing, which estimates the label distribution of each target client by sampling from a normal distribution, providing a minimal performance reference.
-The second baseline is Decaf~\cite{dai2024decaf}, a recent method designed for label distribution inference attack in FL, but on image data.
+The second baseline is Decaf~\cite{dai2024decaf}, a recent method designed for LDI attack in FL, but on image data.
 We configure the source code to make it fit the graph data input as a passive attacker baseline.
 We include Decaf as it shares a similar threat model and evaluation setting, particularly in scenarios where clients exhibit uniform or skewed label distributions, making it a strong and relevant baseline for comparison.
 The third baseline is EC-LDA~\cite{cheng2025ec}, which is designed as an active attacker by manipulating the training parameters and FL process.
 Though the active attacker has the limitation of being detected, it can serve as a practical upper bound, justifying the performance of our passive attack methods.

-\textbf{Evaluation Metrics.} Since the attacker infers the proportion of each label, we compare the alignment of the inferred distribution $Y=(y_1, \dots, y_T)$ and the ground truth label distribution $\hat{Y} = (\hat{y}_1, \dots, \hat{y}_T)$.
-For consistency in previous works~\cite{cheng2025ec, gu2023ldia}, we selected three evaluation metrics: Manhattan Distance (MD), JS-divergence, and Cosine Similarity (CS). $\text{MD}(Y, \hat{Y}) = \sum_{t=1}^{T} \big| y_t - \hat{y}_t \big|$ measures the difference between each of the classes to provide a total deviation measure between two distributions.
-JS-divergence, illustrated in Eq.~\eqref{eq:js-div}, is symmetric and bounded between 0 and 1, making it a stable metric to measure the distributional divergence.
-In contrast, CS measures the directional similarity of the two distributions and shows how well the predicted and true distributions align in the same direction, $\text{CS}(Y, \hat{Y}) = \frac{ \sum_{t=1}^{T} y_t \, \hat{y}_t } { \sqrt{\sum_{t=1}^{T} y_t^2}\;\; \sqrt{\sum_{t=1}^{T} \hat{y}_t^2} }$.
+\textbf{Evaluation Metrics.} Since the attacker infers the proportion of each label, we compare the alignment of the inferred distribution $\hat{Y} = (\hat{y}_1, \dots, \hat{y}_T)$ and the ground truth label distribution $Y=(y_1, \dots, y_T)$.
+For consistency in previous works~\cite{cheng2025ec, gu2023ldia}, we selected three evaluation metrics: Manhattan Distance (MD, also known as L1 norm), JS-divergence, and Cosine Similarity (CS).
+JS-divergence is symmetric and bounded between 0 and 1, making it a stable metric to measure the distributional divergence.
+In contrast, CS measures the directional similarity of the two distributions and shows how well the predicted and true distributions align in the same direction.
 For MD and JS-divergence, smaller values indicate a better match to the ground truth distribution.
 Whereas higher values of the CS suggest stronger alignment with the ground truth.